HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 ## Overview of the Repository

-The major content of our repo are:
+The major content of our repo is:

 * `Two Robots Topology Graph`: code for building our GNN model for two robots.
 * `Real Topology Graph`: code for building our scalable robust GNN model.